Dolenci, Bitola

 Dolenci (Доленци; Dollenckë) is a village in the municipality of Bitola, North Macedonia.
 It used to be part of the former municipality of Capari.

+Name

+Dolenci is also the name of a village in Prekmurje, a village in Gorski Kotar, several other villages near Ohrid and Prespa (Dolenci, Demir Hisar, Bigor Dolenci, Manastirsko Dolenci), a hamlet of Donji Stupnik, a hamlet of Lupoglav, and a hamlet of nearby Završje.

 Demographics

 The Albanian population of Dolenci are Tosks, a subgroup of southern Albanians.

 According to the 2002 census, the village had a total of 265 inhabitants.
 Ethnic groups in the village include: